 Informational and Computational Closure

-We can usually think of this noise as a kind of underapproximation error.
+Another lens on this is that digital systems are closed, computationally.
 Usually, our models of systems are coarse-grainings of smaller scale dynamics (e.g. cellular biology coarse-grains molecular and atomic physics coarse grains various field theories coarse grain…).
-In such cases, dynamics from the lower scale tend to feed up into the higher scale in the form of noise.
-Provided that the system is not insulated against such noise in the form of some kind of digital error correction, it is difficult to quantity the amount of information that leaks into the system via such noise.
+We understand that these models usually hold only in an approximate way, because dynamics from the lower scale may feed upward into the higher scale model in the form of noise or other distortions.

 This takes us back to our original claim that digital computation is a way of realizing a pure, abstract system in the real world.
 A common adage is that all models are wrong but some are useful.
 Many models are obviously nothing more than models (though it’s not uncommon for people to forget this in certain contexts).
 But informationally closed abstractions blur the line greatly.
 It’s not uncommon, or terribly invalid, to treat digital systems as an exception to the rule.
 Digital abstractions can be correct models of the thing they are trying to model.